napari/cookiecutter-napari-plugin/PROMPTS.md

 ## github_username_or_organization

-This is the GitHub username under whose account the GitHub repository the plugin will be hosted.
+This is the GitHub username under whose account the GitHub repository for the plugin will be hosted.
 This username will be used to create the GitHub url for this plugin and will appear as part of the `url` field in `setup.cfg`.

-This username could be your personal username or the organization under which you plan to store the plugin on GitHub.
-If you do not wish to provide a username simply press `Enter` at this prompt, and choose `provide later` at the `github_repository_url` prompt - this will omit the `url` field in `setup.cfg` entirely, and you may add it later if you wish.
+This username could be your personal username or the organization under which you plan to host the plugin on GitHub.
+If you do not wish to provide a username, simply press `Enter` at this prompt, and choose `provide later` at the `github_repository_url` prompt - this will omit the `url` field in `setup.cfg` entirely, and you may add it later if you wish.